 The retention of employees who have been granted stock options occurs through a technique called vesting.
-Vesting helps employers encourage employees to stay through the vesting period to obtain the shares granted to them.
+Vesting helps employers encourage employees to stay through the vesting period to get the shares granted to them.
 Your options don’t belong to you until you have met the requirements of the vesting schedule.

 For example, assume you have been granted 10,000 shares with a four-year vesting schedule at 2,500 shares at the end of each year.
 This means you have to stay for at least one full year in order to exercise the first 2,500 shares and must stay to the end of the fourth year to be able to exercise all 10,000 shares.
 In order to receive your full grant, you will likely have to stay with your company the full vesting period.

 Exercising and Selling Stock Options

 First and foremost, you cannot exercise your options until they are vested.

 There may be some agreements that can accelerate the vesting schedule (e.g., in the event of an acquisition), but these are rare.
 And there are also time limits on when you can exercise or access your options – they typically expire after 10 years from the date of grant.
 In addition, if you are laid off before you are vested in your options or your company is acquired by another company, you may lose your unvested options.

 How to Exercise Stock Options

 Once you are ready to exercise your options, you typically have several ways of doing so:

 - Cash Payment: You can come up with the cash to exercise the options.
 This would include covering any costs to acquire the stock.

 - Cashless Exercise: Some employers allow you to exercise your options, and your employer sells just enough of the stock to cover the costs you incurred to acquire the stock.